Table of contents

 5) Identify Viable Solutions

-Ensure not to miss out on anything while executing the digital transformation strategy.
-Even the things you feel obsolete can make some crucial contribution.
-Identify and leverage the potential of all the minimum viable digital transformation solutions and introduce them across the digital transformation services.
+Ensure you do not miss out on anything while executing the digital transformation strategy.
+Even the things you feel obsolete can make a crucial contribution.
+Identify and leverage the potential of all the minimum viable digital transformation solutions and introduce them across the digital transformation service providers.
 Ensure the effective and best utilization of existing options, too.

 6) Leverage the Power of Data